MaineDSA/ActionNetworkEventSync/README.md

 - TIME_DST: The time zone you use during Daylight Savings Time.
 We use GMT-04:00.
 - TIME_STANDARD: The time zone you use outside of Daylight Savings Time.
 We use GMT-05:00
-- SLACK_WEBHOOK_URL: (OPTIONAL) A Slack webhook URL to notify when creating or canceling upcoming Google Calendar events and for the daily upcoming events digest.
+- SLACK_WEBHOOK_URL: (OPTIONAL) A Slack webhook URL to notify when creating or canceling upcoming Google Calendar events and for the regular upcoming events posts.
+- DISCORD_WEBHOOK_URL: (OPTIONAL) A Discord webhook URL to notify when creating or canceling upcoming Google Calendar events and for the regular upcoming events posts.

 # Additional Customization